Poon Hill Trek in January and February: Your Winter Guide to Poon Hill

 Nepalese people living in those areas still follow old traditions and culture, and it’s not appropriate to wear revealing clothes.

-Take off your shoes inside: When you visit local homes or even in side your teahouse rooms, it is normal to take off your shoes to keep the place clean.
+Take off your shoes inside: When you visit local homes or even inside your teahouse rooms, it is normal to take off your shoes to keep the place clean.

 Make sure to take permission before taking photos: Always ask for permission before taking pictures of the locals.
 Some may not feel comfortable being photographed.